PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 The insurance dataset was uploaded onto Databricks and was processed using SQL in a notebook.
 The dataset was used to create a table in a database using SQL.

+## Insights
 Total number of customers
 - Total number of customers is 518 customers

 Total number of policies
 - Total number of policies is 520 policies